Kevin Lee

-Kevin Jesse Lee Jr. (born September 4, 1992) is an American professional mixed martial artist who competes in the Welterweight division of the Ultimate Fighting Championship (UFC) and formerly competed in the Lightweight and Super Lightweight divisions of the UFC and Eagle Fighting Championship (EFC).
+Kevin Jeese Lee Jr. (born September 4, 1992) is an American professional mixed martial artist.
+He is currently signed to the Professional Fighters League (PFL), where he competes in the Lightweight division.
+He formerly competed in the Ultimate Fighting Championship (UFC) where he fought in the Lightweight and Welterweight divisions.
+He also once competed in Eagle Fighting Championship (EFC) as a Super Lightweight.
+In October 2017, he headlined the UFC 216 pay-per-view and competed for the interim UFC Lightweight Championship.

 Background

 Lee was born in Grand Rapids, Michigan, on September 4, 1992, and raised in Detroit, Michigan.
-Lee has a sister and two younger brothers, one of whom is Keith, also a professional mixed martial artist signed to Bellator who has been training with Kevin previously at Xtreme Couture and currently at Tristar.
+Lee has a sister and two younger brothers, one of whom is Keith, also a professional mixed martial artist previously signed to Bellator who trained with Kevin previously at Xtreme Couture and is currently with Tristar.

 He competed in basketball growing up and began wrestling during his junior year at Southfield High School.
 Lee continued his wrestling career at Grand Valley State University, where he was a national tournament qualifier and went 37–0 as a sophomore.
 However, with two years left of wrestling eligibility at the school, Lee dropped out to focus on a career in mixed martial arts.